-After the 2003 season, Huckaby was signed as a free agent by the Rangers, then, mid-season, lost to the Orioles off waivers, released by the Orioles and signed, again by the Rangers.
+After the 2003 season, Huckaby signed with the Rangers.
+Then, mid-season, he went to the Orioles off waivers.
+From there, he was released and signed again by the Rangers.

-After that he went to the Red Sox (playing 5 games for them), then the Dodgers and Royals.
+After that, he went to the Red Sox (playing five games for them), then the Dodgers and Royals.

 He was a coach and manager in the Jays’ minor league system from 2013 to 2020.